pedrovgs/Roma/README.md

 * Filter and tokenize tweets content to be able to extract features easily.
 * Extract tweet features.
 * Train model.
-* Measure training result using our training and testing dataset.
+* Measure classification results using our testing dataset.
-* Use the model to classify new tweets and save it.
+* Save the model and use it to classify new tweets.

 The following screenshots shows the console output shown during the training: